shanmugapriyal03/sysarch-acs/docs/common/RuleBasedGuide.md

 END B_SMMU_12 NOT TESTED (TEST NOT IMPLEMENTED)
 ```
 `NOTE: With rule-based design, ACS also capture list of rules which are not implemented and needs to verified by alternative approach`

 ---

+## Rule status in logs

+- `PASSED`: The Device Under Test (DUT) complies with the rule.
+- `PASSED(*PARTIAL)`: The DUT complies with the rule for all tests that can run in the current PAL environment (UEFI, Baremetal, or Linux).
+Additional tests must be run in other environments to achieve full coverage.
+- `WARNING`: The framework cannot confidently infer compliance.
+This can happen when software does not have full visibility of a feature, or when a test reports a failure but ACS cannot safely classify the rule as `FAILED`.
+Manual validation is required.
+- `SKIPPED`: The rule was skipped, typically because conditional requirements in the rule statement are not applicable to the DUT.
+- `FAILED`: The DUT does not comply with the rule.
+- `NOT TESTED (TEST NOT IMPLEMENTED)`: No test has been implemented in ACS for this rule.
+- `NOT TESTED (PAL NOT SUPPORTED)`: No test is implemented for this rule in the current PAL environment (Baremetal, UEFI, or Linux), but tests may exist in other environments to demonstrate compliance.

+---